rubenmoor/nerg/README.md

 # Develop

-Invoke editor from inside nix shell
+Invoke editor from inside nix shell, like this

 * $> nix-shell
 * $> emacs src/Main.purs